 Our investments in capital expenditures are focused on projects that enhance our cost structure and manufacturing capabilities, as well as support our BD 2025 strategy for growth and simplification.
-Net outflows from investing activities in the first three months of fiscal year 2025 included capital expenditure-related outflows of \$105 million, compared with \$116 million in the prior-year period.
-Current-period cash flows from investing activities also included a \$411 million inflow attributable to the maturity of time deposits.
+Cash flows from investing activities in the first six months of fiscal year 2025 included capital expenditure-related outflows of \$234 million, compared with \$250 million in the prior-year period.
+Current-period cash flows from investing activities also included a \$413 million inflow attributable to the maturity of time deposits, compared with a \$815 million outflow in the prior-year period attributable to net purchases of investments, primarily in time deposits.